albar965/littlenavmap-manual/en/TUTORIALIFR.md

 Open the dialog `Connect` using `Tools` -> `Flight Simulator Connection` ![Flight Simulator Connection](../images/icons/network.png) and check if `Connect automatically` is selected.
 Enable, if not.

-_Litte Navmap_ will find the simulator no matter if it is already started or if it is started later.
+_Little Navmap_ will find the simulator no matter if it is already started or if it is started later.
 Click `Connect`.

 See also [Connecting to a Flight Simulator](CONNECT.md).